nehasingh2006/Forest-Fire-Analysis-and-Prediction/README.md

-# <ins>Forest Fire Prediction Website</ins>
+# <ins>Predicting Forest Fire Probability in your location</ins>

-#### A website that predicts the percentage of a forest fire taking place based on oxygen,temperature and humidity content made using Logistic Regression and Flask.
+#### This website will predicts the percentage of a forest fire happening in your place based on oxygen,temperature and humidity content made using Logistic Regression and Flask.*[ Web link ] (https://predictforestfire.herokuapp.com/)